ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

     * File shares can expand multiple times until maximum capacity is reached.
 * IOPS increase to the maximum allowed by the IOPS tier profile.
 * After you create a file share, you can't change its IOPS profile.
 * You can't independently modify IOPS for a file share that was created from an IOPS tier profile.
-IOPS are adjusted when you expand capacity.
+IOPS is adjusted when you expand capacity.
 * When you expand a file share that was created from a custom profile, the capacity is increased, but the IOPS remains the same.
 You can't independently increase the IOPS.
 * Maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.